 There are a variety of problems that can develop with underground piping.
 Issues like clogs, leaks, and broken piping can be costly to fix, as they will require digging under your home to make repairs.
 However, there are many things homeowners can do to maintain piping and stave of potential problems.

-Watch for these issues to prevent plumbing damages:
+Watch for these issues to prevent drain cleaning damages:

 Underground leaks — Since these pipes are underground, discovering leaks can be difficult.
 However, one of your biggest indicators could be a change in your water bill.
 Another tip is that the excess water may create a wet spot.
 This can become a problem as the water will erode the soil.
 The erosion could eventually cause a sinkhole to appear on your property.
 Make sure you are monitoring your utility bills and checking your property regularly to detect leaks.